 - The exceptional performance bonus threshold remains at 70 points.

 - There is a new retroactive Automatic Extreme and Uncontrollable Circumstance Policy applicable for natural disasters.
-It will be retroactively applied to practices affected by hurricanes Harvey, Irma, and Maria in 2017 and any disasters yet to come in 2017 and years following.
-It will be applied automatically to practices Medicare identifies as being in the affected areas.
+It was retroactively applied to practices affected by hurricanes Harvey, Irma, and Maria in 2017 and any disasters yet to come in following years.
+It will be applied automatically to practices Medicare identifies as being in affected areas.

-- Practices treating complex patients can earn a potential five points toward the Final score.
+- Practices treating complex patients (according to a Risk Adjustment Factor based on Hierarchical Condition Categories) can earn a potential five points toward the Final score.

-- There are new bonuses applicable to improvements in cost and quality performance scores.
-Cost performance improvement will be calculated at the measure level.
+- There are new bonuses applicable to improvements in quality performance scores.
 Quality performance improvement will be calculated at the level of the combined quality performance score.